CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Ingredients to simple mixture predictor (ALPHA)
 --------------------------------------------------

-The :class:`~citrine.informatics.predictors.IngredientsToSimpleMixturePredictor` constructs a simple mixture from a list of ingredients.
+The :class:`~citrine.informatics.predictors.ingredients_to_simple_mixture_predictor.IngredientsToSimpleMixturePredictor` constructs a simple mixture from a list of ingredients.
 This predictor is only required to construct simple mixtures from CSV data sources.
-Formulations are constructed automatically by GEM Tables when a ``formulation_descriptor`` is specified by the data source, so an :class:`~citrine.informatics.predictors.IngredientsToSimpleMixturePredictor` in not required in those cases.
+Formulations are constructed automatically by GEM Tables when a ``formulation_descriptor`` is specified by the data source, so an :class:`~citrine.informatics.predictors.ingredients_to_simple_mixture_predictor.IngredientsToSimpleMixturePredictor` in not required in those cases.

 Ingredients are specified by a map from ingredient id to the descriptor that contains the ingredient's quantity.
 For example, ``{'water': RealDescriptor('water quantity', 0, 1}`` defines an ingredient ``water`` with quantity held by the descriptor ``water quantity``.